rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   TODO
 -   Everything is impermanent.
 We are mortal.
     We will take nothing or no one with us beyond death.

+>   Often think of the rapidity with which things pass by and disappear,
+>   both the things that are and the things which are produced.
+>   For substance is like a river in a continual flow,
+>   and the activities of things are in constant change,
+>   and the causes of work in infinite varieties;
+>   and there is hardly anything which stands still.
+>   And consider this which is near to you,
+>   this boundless abyss of the past and of the future in which all things
+>   disappear.
+How then is he not a fool who is puffed up with such things
+>   or plagued about them and makes himself miserable?
+>   For they vex him only for a time, and indeed for a time that is short.

+--Marcus Aurelius, *Meditations*, 5.23

 More: